NFMT Remix transparent

 How Exactly Does CMMS Software Work?

 CMMS software can make or break businesses where infrastructure is a key component.
 Think manufacturing, oil and gas production, construction and transportation, to name a few.
-A CMMS helps organize maintenance operations by tracking the assets that make up a business’ infrastructure as well as tracking work order management that ensures maintenance tasks are being completed to keep equipment up and running.
+That’s because a CMMS completely organizes maintenance operations by tracking assets and managing work orders.

 For example, to keep an airline operational, there are a lot of assets involved.
 There’s a fleet of airplanes to maintain, not to mention the various locations they land in and the parts required in those locations to keep these assets in working order and ready to take off on time.
 Can you imagine tracking work orders on maintenance for one airplane let alone setting up an entire fleet maintenance strategy without the help of a CMMS?

 While airlines may depend on location tracking for their assets, manufacturers may care more about downtime.
 Case in point: A food processing plant is only as successful as the amount of food being processed in its production line.
-If a major piece of equipment — say, a conveyor belt — breaks down, that downtime translates to less food being produced and less money being made from the sales of that food.
+If a major piece of equipment — say, a conveyor belt — breaks down, that downtime quickly translates to lost production and profits.

 Todd Cleppe, an executive engineer for Chelsea, Iowa-headquartered C-FAB LLC, a company that helps manufacturing and food processing companies find the best machinery solutions for their businesses, worked with a manufacturing client on its CMMS implementation.
 The result was a 50 percent reduction in unscheduled downtime in the first year as a result of optimized preventive maintenance scheduling.